lVoidi/lVoidi/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=F4EFF7&width=435&lines=%CE%94+lVoidi%2C+a+Python+programmer;+%E2%88%87+lVoidi%2C+a+Linux+User)](https://git.io/typing-svg)

 I'm a self-taught programmer that doesn't really specialize in something, i just program because it's my hobbie.
 I like linux, python and computers in general.
 I would like to specialize in AI!.
 I'm part of SNCCCR in Costa Rica.
 I also love math.
+Currently learning blender, i have knowlegde in Gimp and Davinci Resolve 17.

 ### 📊 Languages and technologies